Travel Nurse Frequently Asked Questions (FAQ)

 If you are looking for a community, join one (or more) of our many Travel Nurse Groups for even more support and resources!

 Our Travel Nurse Guide will help you become a savvy and well-prepared travel nurse in a user-friendly, step-by-step process.
 If you follow these steps it will prepare you for success in your travel nursing career.
-It’s recommend that you complete the Travel Nurse Guide in the order in which it’s presented.
+It’s recommended that you complete the Travel Nurse Guide in the order in which it’s presented.

 Is there a question that we’ve missed?
 Feel free to contact us or post in the comments.